MigleSur/Pactyper/README.md

 No files should be deleted from the output_files directory or the code will fail during the next run.

+[Snippy4](https://github.com/tseemann/snippy) doesn't work with python3.
+Python3 should be disabled at that step and Python2 should be available.

 ## Running the pipeline

 In order to run the pipeline anaconda3 (version 4.0.0) has to be available.
 Snakemake is started from its directory: